-While it’s tempting to lump all LOHAS consumers into one convenient cohort, the reality is slightly more complicated.
+While it’s tempting to lump all LOHAS specialty food and beverage consumers into one convenient cohort, the reality is slightly more complicated.
 Just like Millennials, LOHAS consumers are a diverse group of people with varying interests, values, and preferred methods of communication.
 Make sure when you’re talking to LOHAS consumers that you don’t just stop there when it comes to segmenting your audience.
 Try to understand what type of LOHAS consumer you’re talking to – young, old, concerned about the environment, concerned about human rights, seeking a healthy lifestyle, looking out for their kids, etc. Tailor your messaging to the specific LOHAS consumer you’re targeting.

 Keep it Local